 As you continue forward, you’re finally greeted by the main hall and mall entrance to Palais Royal.
 The differences between Northwest Mall and Almeda are very evident here.
 There is no raised stage, the flooding and walls have been updated.
 As well the lighting has been updated, and “kites” have been added to the raised window.

 Due to the length of this article (nearly 40 pictures!)
 I have added a read more tag, if you want to keep reading click below.
 If not, keep scrolling and you’ll find the Northwest Mall Article among others!

 Looking back to the food court, we see an Italian counter service restaurant.
-The spot which Thirsty’s previously occupied at Northwest, does not exist in this layout.
+The spot that Thirsty’s previously occupied at Northwest Mall does not exist in this layout.